 Statistics for Accidental Shooting Deaths

-- Miller, Azrael, and Hemenway reported in a 2001 study that regardless of age, people are significantly more likely to die from unintentional firearm injuries when they live in states with more guns, relative to states with fewer guns.
-On average, states with the highest gun levels had nine times the rate of unintentional firearms deaths compared to states with the lowest gun levels.
+- A 2001 study found that regardless of age, people are nine times more likely to die from unintentional firearm injuries when they live in states with more guns, relative to states with fewer guns.

 How are Accidental Shooting Death Numbers Recorded?

 The number of deaths due to firearms each year is gathered using death certificates and medical examiner reports.
 Firearm deaths include homicides, suicides, and accidental shootings.
 The Centers for Disease Control’s National Center for Health Statistics publishes statistics in a mortality database that includes causes of deaths determined by coroners, medical examiners, and attending physicians.

 How can Proper Gun Safety Lower the Number of Accidents?